PLCnext/SampleRuntime/README.md

 ## Before getting started ...

 Please note that the application developed in this series of articles uses:
-- `C++`, but the same principles can be used to develop similar applications in most popular programming languages.
+- C++, but the same principles can be used to develop similar applications in most popular programming languages.
-- `CMake` and `Ninja`, but other build systems can be used.
+- CMake and Ninja, but other build systems can be used.
-- `Bash` scripts, but other scripting languages can be used.
+- Bash scripts, but other scripting languages can be used.
 - Microsoft Visual Studio Code, but any editor or IDE can be used.
 - A PLC with IP address 192.168.1.10, but any valid IP address can be used.